 Public engagement was held in Spring 2020 and the feedback was compiled into a What We Heard Report (PDF) and a Council Report (PDF, pg.
 762).
-Council will now vote at a July meeting on whether to proceed with an application to the Province and on the urban service areas to include in the application.

 Rocky View County is considering applying to the Province of Alberta to change our municipal classification to specialized municipality.
 This change would allow us to provide more geographically targeted services to residents and businesses, both now and in the future.